keyboard_arrow_up

 Gel-Coat

-A process in which fiberglass and resin layers are built up manually using hand rollers, spray equipment, and brushes.
+A process in which fiberglass and resin layers are manually built up using hand rollers, spray equipment, and brushes.

 Hot Air or Gas Welding